just-hms/CS-P2P-Hybrid-Chat-C/README.md

 }
 ```

-events:
+⚡
-- server : buffer_message()
+- 🛠️ : buffer_message

-*** check for group messages

 ### quit '\q' + <kbd>Enter</kbd>

-- close connection to 🍐s
+- close connection to 🍎s

-events:
+⚡
-- other 🍐 need to close connection with you
+- other 🍎 need to close connection with 🍐
-- if group is composed by 2 maybe call chat
+- if group is composed by 2 maybe call chat ***

 ### ls_user '\u' + <kbd>Enter</kbd>

-req => server
+`req => 🛠️`

 ```json
 {